Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: The `\t` escape is supposed to cause `printf` to advance to the next tab stop.
+<span class="ques"></span> The `\t` escape is supposed to cause `printf` to advance to the next tab stop.
 How do I know how far apart tab stops are?

 </div>
 <div class="QandA_answer">

-A: You don't.
+<span class="ans"></span> You don't.
 The effect of printing `\t` isn't defined in C; it depends on what your operating system does when asked to print a tab character.
 Tab stops are typically eight characters apart, but C makes no guarantee.

 </div>